Careers

 Your application package must clearly demonstrate how your education and experience meet the position requirements.
 You must identify which positions you are relying upon to meet the criteria of relevant experience and how the position meets that criteria.
 In describing your education and experience, please pay particular attention to the position description, including the competencies and selection criteria.
 Please note that any submitted documentation beyond the required application package contents outlined above will not be considered and will be removed from your application.

-Following the instructions above, only those applications received by email no later than 12:00 pm (noon) PST on Tuesday, June 17th, 2025 will be considered.
+Following the instructions above, only those applications received by email no later than 12:00 pm (noon) PT on Thursday, January 22, 2026 will be considered.
 Incomplete or late applications will not be evaluated or acknowledged, and only those applicants who pass all initial screening requirements will be considered for the next step in the selection process.
 Your resume and employment application form may be evaluated as part of the screening process with respect to the position requirement to be able to communicate in writing in an effective manner.
 Candidates may be asked to complete a written assignment as part of the selection process.

 Applicants who identify as Indigenous may choose to seek assistance with their application by accessing the Indigenous Applicant Advisory Service available through the BC Public Service.